nfoxers/nrdsite/README.md

 ## Note
 For the HTTPS service you have to provide your own SSL key (env/server.key) and the certificate (env/server.cert).
 Without those files, the site may not work properly for HTTPS request; only HTTP.

+P.S.
+Who would even host a website for some random guy for free anyway?